 - G: Gate

-Triac controls the flow of the alternating current that passes through the lamp (load), moving continuously between the “on” state (when the current flows through the triac) and the “cut off” state (when the current does not flow through the triac)
+Triac controls the flow of the alternating current that passes through the lamp (load), changing continuously between the “on” state and the “cut off” state.

 Moving the potentiometer knob, change the charging time of the capacitor, increasing or decreasing the phase difference between the power supply voltage and the voltage applied to the gate.

 Note: the phase difference between two signals is the angle (time difference) between the signals when they cross the x axis (the time axis).